|

 Set the ports which allowed to

-ACCEPT # iptables -A eth-in -p tcp --dport http -j ACCEPT #
+# iptables -A eth-in -p tcp --dport http -j ACCEPT

 in /etc/services.